Who Are the Heroes of Hawaii?

 The 100th Battalion/442nd Regimental Combat Team fought throughout Europe and was quietly famous for its fierceness and bravery.
 The unit had the highest casualty rate and received the most decorations in the history of American warfare.
 Twenty-one of its members, including the late US Senator Daniel K. Inouye, were Congressional Medal of Honor awardees.
 Its heroic contributions during World War II were one of the factors paving the way for Hawaii’s statehood in 1959.
 To many today, the veterans of this group are the most impressive contemporary heroes of Hawaii.

-Ellison Onizuka: He was born in the small and remote town of Kealakekua on the Big Island of Hawaii in 1946 and later became a flight engineer and test pilot for the United States Air Force.
-Onizuka was selected by NASA as an astronaut in 1978 and became Hawaii’s first astronaut as well as the first Asian American and first person of Japanese ancestry to enter space.
-He served as a Mission Specialist on Space Shuttle Discovery as well as on the ill-fated Space Shuttle Challenger which tragically exploded after launch from the Kennedy Space Center, with all hands lost, in 1986.
+Ellison Onizuka came from the small, remote town of Kealakekua on the Big Island of Hawaii.
+Here, he grew up to become a flight engineer and test pilot for the United States Air Force.
+In 1978, NASA selected Onizuka as an astronaut.
+He was Hawaii’s first astronaut as well as the first Asian American and first of Japanese ancestry to enter space.
+He was a Mission Specialist on Space Shuttle Discovery.
+Onizuka was also on the last flight of the Space Shuttle Challenger.
+But sadly, the spacecraft tragically exploded after launch from the Kennedy Space Center, with all hands lost, in 1986.

 Ellison Onizuka has been the recipient of numerous posthumous awards such as the the Congressional Space Medal of Honor.
 Numerous streets and buildings also bear his name in Hawaii and across the nation.
 Ellison Onizuka is one of the great heroes of Hawaii and continues to be an inspiration to all.

 By: Vacheh Joakim